-It's often said that employees are one of the most valuable assets for any business.
-That’s why wise managers strive to provide numerous avenues for their staff to enhance their talents, learn new skills and earn promotions.
+It's often said that a business is only as good as its employees.
+Because your staff is one of your company's most valuable assets, it's wise for employers and managers to provide numerous avenues for their employees to enhance their talents, learn new skills and earn promotions.

-In order to provide such opportunities for employees, a system of metrics for staff evaluation and development must first be established.
+To provide such opportunities for your staff, it's helpful to establish a system of metrics for employee evaluation and development.

-There are seven critical metrics that are vital to enhancing the skills of staff and providing them ways to maximize their career potential.
+There are seven metrics that are vital to enhancing the skills of your employees and providing them ways to maximize their career potential:

-This metric begins actually before the employee is hired.
-During an interview, candidates should be evaluated on their desire to get promoted in the company and future potential.
+This metric begins before employees are hired.
+During interviews, you should evaluate candidates on their desire to get promoted in the company and their future potential.

 Do they elicit trust?
 Do they care about what they're doing?
 Find out if they're flexible with their time and what they can devote to the business.
-These are all important steps and questions to consider while weeding through potential employees.
+These are important steps and questions to consider while narrowing down candidates.
 Measure the effectiveness of your hiring process to discover what methods work and what practices may not be as effective.

 Businesses spend a great deal of time and money on employee training.
-With background checks, trainers and on the job training expenses, the cost of each employee can seem rather high.
 Having cost-effective training programs can save money, but managers should also ensure their training programs produce results.

 Examine what's spent on internal and external courses, travel and technical equipment.
-Look at the time spent in training, what topics are covered, and who's getting trained.
-Formulate methods to evaluate your training and development programs, consider the return on investment as well as the return on expectation.
-Use both quantitative and qualitative methods of evaluation, and get insight into the effectiveness of your training programs by measuring attendance at classes and following-up with participants.
+Look at the time spent on training, what topics are covered and who's getting trained.
+Formulate methods to evaluate your training-and-development programs, and consider both the return on investment and the return on expectation.
+Use both quantitative and qualitative methods of evaluation, and get insight into the effectiveness of your training programs by measuring attendance at classes and following up with participants.

-Employees who feel that they play an important role in the company generally tend to be happier and more productive.
-They need to know their contribution matters and is both noticed and appreciated.
+Employees who feel that they play an important role in the company tend to be happier and more productive.
+They need to know that their contributions matter and that they are noticed and appreciated.

-Employees who feel connected to your company will be less likely to seek employment elsewhere, while disengaged staff are more likely to steal, communicate negativity to coworkers and miss time from work.
-Degrees of engagement can be measured by surveys and focus groups.
+Employees who feel connected to your company are less likely to seek employment elsewhere, while disengaged staff are more likely to communicate negativity to co-workers and miss time from work.
+You can measure employee engagement via surveys and focus groups.
 For example, SurveyMonkey provides employee satisfaction surveys.

-Measuring employee efficiency can be both objective and subjective.
-An objective view can be obtained by looking at the number of units produced or sold, but that doesn't always tell the whole story.
-Subjective aspects can be evaluated by looking at interactions with co-workers and customers.
+Employee efficiency can be measured both objectively and subjectively.
+An objective view might entail looking at the number of units produced or sold, but that doesn't always tell the whole story.
+You can evaluate subjective aspects by looking at interactions with co-workers and customers.
 Conducting in-depth evaluations of team members can help measure the effectiveness of each employee.

 Having individual goals can provide a great amount of insight into the effectiveness of your staff development program.
 Goals should be realistic and within the range of the employee's specific strengths.
-Employees who regularly meet their goals can help can help you identify those with the potential for leadership positions.
+Employees who regularly meet their goals can help you identify team members with the potential for leadership positions.